thk-cheng/lbry_batch_uploader/README.md

     --license "Creative Commons Attribution-NonCommercial 4.0 International"
 ```

 n.b.
-If you would like to explore the full list of optional arguments that lbrynet accepts, please head to [here](https://github.com/thk-cheng/lbry_batch_uploader/tree/main/notebooks) for the notebooks or [here](https://lbry.tech/api/sdk) for the official lbrynet api documentation.
+If you would like to explore the full list of optional arguments that lbrynet accepts, please head to [the exploratory notebooks](https://github.com/thk-cheng/lbry_batch_uploader/tree/main/notebooks) or [the official lbrynet api documentation](https://lbry.tech/api/sdk).
 Have fun!

+## Known Issues

+- The order of videos appearing in your channel might not be the same as the upload order.

 ## Developing